 The most important part of using a visualiser has to be using it with the software it comes with.
 It’s all well and good using it to display things, however, with the added benefit of teacher-friendly software you can add an extra dimension to your lessons.
 Annotations in the software give you the ability to live mark during your lessons which leads on to providing front-end feedback too.
 This is crucial for a student in a classroom environment as it gives them the tools to develop their skills as soon as you have given them instant feedback.

 A split-screen feature allows you to WAGOLL (What a Good One Looks Like) easily which ties in with taking pictures.
 Taking pictures in the software allows you to have a set WAGOLL piece of work on one side and then bring up students’ work to compare.
 You could even add in working as part of a team to aim to achieve close to the WAGOLL to help with interpersonal skills.

 Visualisers allow you to record videos which includes audio too.
 Why not record lesson segments that are key to the curriculum so you can use them again to save time?
 Also, why not then share them with your peers to help with their lesson delivery too.
 Modelling is easily done using the recording feature because you can even play recordings on loop such as handwriting examples, working out equations, and much more.

 To add further to all these fantastic benefits to energise your teaching and learning, you can create digital learning records using the visualiser via the photos/ videos storage and assign them to each class.
 You can then refer back to each piece of work you’ve done as evidence and to see student progression over the amount of time you have used the visualiser itself.

-If you’d like to find out more about visualisers and just how much they can benefit your classroom, you can get in touch with us here, or, alternatively, you can speak with our Visualiser Specialist by calling 0843 886 6228.
+If you’d like to find out more about visualisers and just how much they can benefit your classroom, fill out our contact form, or, alternatively, you can speak with our Visualiser Specialist by calling 0113 8187930.

 Training is vital to ensure you get the most out of your technology